 Efforts to counter domestic violence shall respect victims' true wishes and protect parties' privacy.

-Minors, the elderly, persons with disabilities and persons with serious illnesses who sustain domestic violence infractions shall be given special protections.
+Minors, the elderly, persons with disabilities, pregnant and nursing women, and persons with serious illnesses who sustain domestic violence infractions shall be given special protections.

 Article 6: The State initiates publicity and education on family values, popularizing knowledge on combatting domestic violence and strengthening awareness of domestic violence.